 - Assess program and identify potential improvements and suggestions.

-- Provide conference proceedings electronically via e-mail, Internet site or on CD-ROM.
+- Provide conference proceedings electronically via e-mail or website.

 For additional ideas, go to http://www.epa.gov/oppt/greenmeetings/